 However, as mentioned above, ten medical cannabis states offer visiting patients some form of cannabis reciprocity and will recognize medical cannabis cards granted by other states.
 Before traveling, it is important for patients to review the most up-to-date information for the state(s) they will be visiting, as laws and regulations are often subject to change.

-If you are traveling as a medical cannabis patient, always ensure your medical cannabis certification is up to date.
+If you are traveling as a medical cannabis patient, always ensure your medical cannabis card is up to date.
 Be sure to connect with Compassionate Clinics of America before you go if your card may expire while you’re away.
 Remember to always check cannabis laws of your destination and plan as best you can to ensure access, and protection, as a traveling medical cannabis patient.